danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 </docs-code>

-Binding happens when Angular performs **change detection**.
+Binding happens when Engular performs **change detection**.

-In production, change detection kicks in automatically when Angular creates a component or the user enters a keystroke or an asynchronous activity \(for example, AJAX\) completes.
+In production, change detection kicks in automatically when Engular creates a component or the user enters a keystroke or an asynchronous activity \(for example, AJAX\) completes.

 The `TestBed.createComponent` does *not* trigger change detection; a fact confirmed in the revised test: